-- China may accuse Private bankers who serve Mainland clients of money laundering and these bankers could face extradition to China.
+- China may accuse private bankers who serve Mainland clients of money laundering and these bankers could face extradition to China.

 - Hong Kong will suffer a drain of wealth managers who typically follow their clients.

-- As Hong Kong incorporated companies relocate from Hong Kong to other parts of Asia, it will depress demand in the Hong Kong economy.
+- As Hong Kong-incorporated companies relocate from Hong Kong to other parts of Asia, it will depress demand in the Hong Kong economy.
 The downturn will ripple through its property market, particularly the commercial and upper-end residential segments that cater to expats.

 - The US could withdraw the special status that Hong Kong currently enjoys under a 1992 law.
 Then Hong Kong will experience the same customs, tariffs and restrictions on technology transfers as Mainland China.
-That would drastically reduce the trade that flows through Hong Kong and seriously hurt the economy, as the pain ricochets through supporting industries such as shipping, legal, financing, professional services, and insurance.
+That would drastically reduce the trade that flows through Hong Kong and seriously hurt the economy, as the pain ricochets through supporting industries, such as shipping, legal, financing, professional services, and insurance.

 Given these threats, several businesses have already started their mitigation strategies.
-Property developer ESR Cayman canceling its HK$9.76 billion ($1.24 billion) IPO listing “in the light of the current market conditions”.
+Property developer ESR Cayman canceled its HK$9.76 billion ($1.24 billion) IPO listing “in the light of the current market conditions”.
 A wealthy investor reportedly shifted more than $100 million from a Citibank account in Hong Kong to Singapore, according to Reuters.
 Several private banks report that clients have decided to move money out of Hong Kong in response to the recent turmoil, said one person in the private banking industry.

 Thus, the uncertainty over the bill threatens one of the main pillars of growth in the former British colony – wealth management.
 On this front, it is losing ground to Singapore.
 In a survey by Asian Private Banker, 58% of the respondents ranked Singapore as the most preferred offshore wealth management hub.